riceissa/issarice.com/pages/information-for-high-school-students.md

 The idea here is to produce a list of resources for high school students who are frustrated with school and want something better, but don't know where to begin to look.
 It may be better thought of as "what I wish I had (known) when I was in high school".
 Therefore this page is unlikely to suit most people (since my target audience is my past self, and I tend to be at odds with the mainstream).
+Another way to state the purpose of this page is: it's a list of all the things that have influenced and inspired me up to this point (this point = end of high school).

 Feel free to [connect with me](/about-me#contact) if you have questions or just want to talk to me (if you're in the Seattle area I can even meet up with you).